THE RISE OF SLOW TRAVELING

 Austin Distel M1aegHe2j6g Unsplash

 With most jobs taking up 8 hours of your day and having very short amounts of vacation time, different options were bound to be explored for the people with the wanderlust bug.
+Keep scrolling to learn how you can be a successful slow traveler, even with a full time job.

 What is SLOW TRAVEL?